 - Do you need to buy a cat tower, to encourage your cat to climb, scratch and jump?
 Or simply to give your Maine Coon a place to sit, high up?

 - Which cat toys is your Maine Coon interested in?
-Do these toys stimulate a cats chasing, catching, and hunting instincts?
-I’ve found these cat toys particularly effective, for this.
+Do these toys stimulate cats chasing, catching, and hunting instincts?
+I’ve found these cool cat toys particularly effective, for this.

 Outdoor Maine Coons